5 common compliance standards enterprises should know about

 International Organization for Standardization 27001 (ISO 27001)

-ISO 27001 is the leading international standard focused on information security.
-These standards are concerned with information management and security systems.
-They cover information relating to employees, finances, and intellectual property, among others.
-ISO 27001 provides a framework to help organizations, of any size or any industry, to protect their information in a systematic and cost-effective way, with specific requirements related to the organization.
+The standard provides a framework to help organizations of any size or any industry protect their information in a systematic and cost-effective way, with specific requirements related to the organization.
 One of the specific requirements relates to workplace access control and physical security.
-In order to maintain ISO 27001 compliance, organizations need to create an access control policy.
+To maintain ISO 27001 compliance, organizations need to create an access control policy.

 {{protip-5}}